Trusted WordPress tutorials, when you need them most.

 What Are Taxonomies in WordPress?

-Taxonomies are used as a way to group posts and custom post types.
+Taxonomies are used to group posts and custom post types.

 There are two taxonomies included in WordPress: categories and tags.
 These are useful for standard blog posts, but they may not be as suitable when you start to use custom post types.